expo/expo/README.md

 # Expo Client [![CircleCI](https://circleci.com/gh/expo/expo.svg?style=svg)](https://circleci.com/gh/expo/expo) [![Forums](https://img.shields.io/badge/expo-forum-blue.svg)](https://forums.expo.io)

-The Expo client app for Android and iOS.
+Expo is a set of tools, libraries, and services that let you build native iOS and Android apps by writing JavaScript.
+This repository is where the Expo client software is developed, and includes the client apps, modules, apps, and more.

 [Click here to view our documentation](https://docs.expo.io) for developing on Expo.
+If you're new to the Expo community, [click here to view the Expo Community Guidelines](https://expo.io/guidelines).
+Thank you for helping keep the Expo community open and welcoming!

 ## Introduction